davidrhoden/davidrhoden-basic-netlify/timeline/monster-dec-13-2020.md

 ---
 title: Painted a monster.
 date: 2020-12-13T10:00:00.000Z
-summary: They said the quarantine would be a great time to get work done.
 excerpt: They said the quarantine would be a great time to get work done.
 category: paintings
 image: /static/img/timeline/many-eyes-dec-13-2020.jpg